vanmars/ahoy/README.md

 _No known bugs at this time._

-## To Do
+## To Do/Improvements
-* Add content to about, contact, and directions pages
+* Add content/better layouts to about, credits, and directions pages
 * Change game interaction, so that it remains player's turn if a yellow card is selected.
-Kepp it so that if a red card is selected, the player's turn changes.
+Keep it so that if a red card is selected, the player's turn changes.
 * Do not render the shared footer on the game board pages.
+* Add styling to win screen
-* Add animations: loading wheel when api being called, clouds across home screen, ship to the rescue on win screen?
+* Add animations: loading wheel when api being called for random board, clouds across home screen?
 * Add music?

-## Improvements
 * Need error handling for when API call from random button does not work and when incorrect user id is entered on play button

 ## Support and Contact Details